-The symptoms of AD can be similar to those that occur in other diseases such as psoriasis, inflammatory bowel disease, or Reiter's syndrome (reactive arthritis).
-An appropriate diagnosis is important in order to be prescribed the appropriate treatment.
+The symptoms of AD can be similar to those that occur in other diseases such as psoriasis, inflammatory bowel disease, or Reiter’s syndrome (reactive arthritis).
+An appropriate diagnosis is important in order to be prescribed the appropriate ankylosing spondylitis treatment in Delhi.

 How is it diagnosed?

-The doctors base the diagnosis of AD on the symptoms, physical examination and X-rays that show that the iliac sacral junction in the posterior part of the pelvis is affected.
+The rheumatologist in Delhi bases the diagnosis of AD on the symptoms, physical examination and X-rays that show that the iliac sacral junction in the posterior part of the pelvis is affected.
 If X-rays are questionable, the most sensitive CAT scan test can be done (ultrasonic scanning that sends X-rays through the body from various angles).
-The doctor may also order blood tests to check for the presence of the HLA-B27 gene .
+The arthritis doctor in Delhi may also order blood tests to check for the presence of the HLA-B27 gene.
 About 90% of people with ankylosing spondylitis are positive for this gene.

-The treatment focuses on reducing pain and stiffness, to prevent deformations and help you to continue your normal activities .
+The ankylosing spondylitis treatment in Delhi focuses on reducing pain and stiffness, to prevent deformations and help you to continue your normal activities.
 Below are the main areas of treatment and control of ankylosing spondylitis.

 Medicines are an essential and continuous part of the treatment of AD.